Students can email email@example.com

-And, as you master English, you can earn three different levels of certificate.
+As you master English, you can earn three certificates, one for each level.

 Our advanced courses are also transferable to the University of California, Berkeley and California State Universities, which can be very helpful if you plan to continue your education.

 How to Sign Up

 - Get your student ID#: after you complete the application, you will receive an email from the college with your student ID # and other important information